Kayaking Lake Pedder Tasmania

 As we pull up on one of the many small beaches for our first camping spot, we notice the unusual colour of the rocks.
 They all have a slight pearlescent glow and some even look like they’re made of gold.
 Setting up the tent right on the water puts a massive smile on both our faces and I feel overjoyed falling asleep to the sounds of small waves gently rolling in right next to my face after watching the sun disappear behind the mountains over cheese and wine (ahhhh the joys of being able to take a few luxury items in a kayak… Every trip we take, I’m liking this adventurous way of exploring the country more and more!).

-The next three days we’re paddling through this pristine patch of Tassie and despite the huge controversy involving the flooding of the lake back in the 70s, I feel like this has turned Lake Pedder into one of the most beautiful sights of Tasmania and certainly (considering we didn’t encounter a soul, which makes it 100% more amazing to see) one of the most underrated.
+The next three days we’re paddling through this pristine patch of Tassie.
+And despite the huge controversy involving the flooding of the lake back in the 70s, Lake Pedder is one of the most beautiful sights of Tasmania and certainly (considering we didn’t encounter a soul, which makes it 100% more amazing to see) one of the most underrated.